valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 # Each author corresponds to a biography file (more info later in this document)
 authors= [ "dantouitou", "uriyagelnik"]
 +++
-Valkey 8.0, set for release in September 2024, brings major performance enhancements through improved multi-threading.
+Valkey 8.0, set for release in September 2024, will bring major performance enhancements through a variety of improvements including a new multi-threaded architecture.
 This update aims to significantly boost throughput and reduce latency across various hardware configurations.
 Read on to learn more about the new innovative I/O threading implementation and its impact on performance and efficiency.